unic8s/hd2_macropad/README.md

 > There you will also find lots of details and how to configure and use the device.

 > [!IMPORTANT]
-> The device is only able to connect to the PS5&trade; via USB.
+> The device is only able to connect to the Playstation&trade; or Xbox&trade; via USB.
-> It's not able to connect to the PS5&trade; via Bluetooth directly.
+> It's not able to connect to the Playstation&trade; or Xbox&trade; via Bluetooth directly.
-> We're currently working on the [BT2USB bridge](https://github.com/unic8s/bt2usb_bridge) which plugs into the USB port of a PS5&trade; directly and connects to the HD2 Macropad via Bluetooth.
+> We're currently working on the [BT2USB bridge](https://github.com/unic8s/bt2usb_bridge) which plugs into the USB port of a Playstation&trade; or Xbox&trade; directly and connects to the HD2 Macropad via Bluetooth.

 ## Support